Fair Trade Certification: What Does it Mean?

 - More products are certified than there is demand for, which means many of the approved products are sold for a lower price and without the certification, despite the extra cost to produce them.

 - There are issues in measuring the efficacy of the system.

 - Overall, there is no proof that those most in need of help are receiving any greater benefits by participating in the system.

 How To Shop Fair Trade Correctly

-Just because the reality of the fair trade certification process does not totally match the idea, choosing to buy Fairtrade International products is still a cry from a consumer that the market share for fair trade goods is larger than is currently shown in data, and that better conditions are mandatory for everyone.
-You are also helping to mitigate the saturation of certified products that are currently circumventing the higher fair trade prices by being sold without the certification label they possess.
+Just because the reality of the fair trade certification process does not entirely match the idea, choosing to buy Fairtrade International products is still a cry from a consumer that the market share for fair trade goods is more substantial than is currently shown in data.
+This cry means that better conditions are mandatory for everyone.
+You are also helping to mitigate the saturation of certified products that are circumventing the higher fair trade prices by being sold without the certification label they possess.

 But if you have the choice, try instead to find a brand that promotes its own internal fair trade network of suppliers.
 The simplicity of individual companies with internal checks and audits means that the money is more likely to go where you would expect it to go.
-The Vega Coffee subscription service is a great example – by training farmers in Nicaragua to roast their own beans, the company has created a new network that delivers coffee directly from the growers to the drinkers (that’s us!).
+The Vega Coffee subscription service is a great example: by training farmers in Nicaragua to roast their farmed beans, the company has created a network that delivers coffee directly from the growers to the drinkers (that’s us!).

-Ultimately, whether you believe that supporting a certification program like Fairtrade International, or one of its many lookalikes, will make the market stronger, or you prefer to support individual companies that promote internal, accessible transparency for its customers, the main ideal is still clear: buying better forces change.
+Ultimately, whether you believe that supporting a certification program like Fairtrade International will make the market stronger, or you prefer to promote individual companies that develop internal, accessible transparency for their customers, the principal is clear: buying better forces change.
 So add the Fairtrade International symbol to your shopping checklist, use us here at SoCo Living to find the brands that fit you best, or reach out to Fairtrade directly and demand they do better.
 As long as you do something active, you are doing something important.